-I am Lecturer in Biostatistics at the University of Manchester's Centre for Biostatistics.
+I am Senior Lecturer in Biostatistics at the University of Manchester's Centre for Biostatistics.
 I am interested in the teaching and learning of statistics to meet the needs of students and staff, and how statistics can be communicated effectively to all audiences.

 Prior to September 2013 I worked with Dr Susan Astley on the Predicting Risk Of Cancer At Screening (PROCAS) study, which is based at the Nightingale Centre and Genesis Prevention Centre, University Hospital of South Manchester.